digitalvirtuoso/AI-for-Blemish-Detection-and-Repair/README.md

 *Note: Remove all sample data when using a new dataset*

-## Run Inference
+## Model Inference

-- Utilize inf.py in src to run inference on images:
+- Utilize inf.py in src to run model inference on images:
 - Find the commented out section to input model weights
-- Place images into designated folders and run inference on the images!
+- Place images to be inferenced into the test_imgs folder
 - Standard inference time is 2 seconds for GPU and 7 seconds on CPU